-The birth control implants Implanon and Nexplanon release hormones that prevent the body from ovulating.
+The birth control implant Nexplanon releases hormones that prevent the body from ovulating.
 Some women report weight gain when using this birth control method.
 In most users, however, the gain is only a few pounds and can be offset by simple lifestyle changes.

 Birth control implants (often known by the brand name, Nexplanon) release a synthetic form of the hormone progesterone called progestin.
 This hormone prevents ovulation or the release of an egg.
 It also thickens the mucus of the cervix, making it hard for the sperm to reach an egg if the body does ovulate.

 The hormone progesterone increases during pregnancy, so the implant works by making the body think it is already pregnant and has no need to release another egg.